 Your business listing in online directories also make up part of your web presence.
 If you have a great website and optimized social media profiles but forget to search for your business and claim your business listing, you may send an inconsistent or negative message to your prospective customers

-Business listings in directories such as Angie's List or Yelp tend to get top search ranking and can help people looking for your services more readily find you.
-Whether consumers are finding your business listings via organic search results or by going to these online directories that point them to you, it’s important to have consistent and correct information across all your local listings such as the business name, phone number, address, hours of operation, and photos.
+Business listings in directories such as Angi or Yelp get top search ranking and can help people looking for your services more readily find you.
+It doesn’t matter if consumers are finding your business listings via organic search results or by going to these online directories that point them to you.
+It is important to have consistent and correct information across all your local listings.
+These include you business name, phone number and address.

-All together, these listings when added to your website and social media profiles, increase the size of your digital footprint, making it easier for people to find your business.
+All together, these listings when added to your website and social media profiles, increase the size of your digital footprint.
+This makes it easier for people to find your business.